mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

 </li>
 <li>Stock Information:
-<p style="margin-top: 0.5rem;">I got the stock information for iPhone 8 and iPhone X that was released in 2017 from WRDS.
+<p style="margin-top: 0.5rem;">The stock information for iPhone 8 and iPhone X that was released in 2017 came from WRDS.
 As 2019 stock information was not yet available via WRDS, for the iPhone 11, the data was collected from Yahoo Finance.
-I used (AAPL Return – SP500 Market Index Return) to calculate Adjusted Returns.
+I used (AAPL Return – SP500 Market Index Return) to calculate Adjusted Returns for AAPL.
 Date_idx shows the index of the dates with 0 being the release date.</p>

 <div class="table-responsive">
 <table class="table table-sm">